mxr/asyncio-for-ynab/README.md

 tox -e py
 ```

-## Release Notes
+## Versioning

 Package versions mirror the YNAB API spec version.
 For example, spec `1.83.0` is published as `asyncio-for-ynab==1.83.0`.

+Sometimes YNAB updates the spec without raising the version (for example, documentation updates).
+Releases are not created in this case.
+Install from `main` to pull in these changes.

+## Changelog / Release Notes

+This project publishes auto-generated release notes.
+For YNAB API release notes, see https://api.ynab.com/#changelog